Our complete guide to the Great Otway National Park includes how to get there, things to do, how long to stay, FAQs about the region and so much more!

 Explore Australia’s Oldest Surviving Lighthouse

+The history buff out there will get a real kick out of this one.
 Cape Otway lighthouse station is accessed at the lowest intersection of the Great Ocean Road and Lighthouse Rd in Cape Otway.

 The beautifully scenic drive down lighthouse drive sees you pass places like Bimbi Park and Blanket Bay campground until reaching your final destination at Cape Otway lightstation.
 (Keep your eyes peeled on the trees that line the road – there may be some koalas munching on leaves or taking a nap as you cruise past!)

-Australia’s oldest surviving lighthouse sits 90 metres above Bass Strait, was built in 1848 and was known colloquially as the Beacon of Hope
+Australia’s oldest surviving lighthouse sits 90 metres above Bass Strait, was built in 1848 and was known colloquially as the Beacon of Hope.

 For many migrants who travelled to Australia in search of employment and a better quality of life, Cape Otway was one of the first sights of land for these European settlers.